 Cold therapy can reduce local inflammation, which may help relieve pain from your neck spasm.
 Fill a plastic bag with ice and some water and wrap it in a thin towel, then press it against the painful area on your neck.

 You may also find relief through heat therapy.
 Apply a heating pad, switched on a low setting, to the tender area of your neck.
 If you prefer, stand in the shower with a gentle stream of warm water hitting your neck.
-The warmth can increase blood flow to the affected area and soothe your pain overall.
+The warmth can increase blood flow to the affected area, relax muscles, and soothe your pain.

 When applying ice or heat, limit applications to about 15 minutes every 2 hours to reduce the risk for skin damage.